 With a deep inhalation through the nose (one, two, three, four, five) held for the same count, and a complete exhalation through the mouth (five, four, three, two, one).

-To overpower a tarrying reluctance to embark upon this final confrontation with a foe who, in her own quiet way, could be as daunting as Siegfried or St. George.
+Strive to overpower any tarrying reluctance to embark upon this final confrontation with a foe who, in her own quiet way, could be as daunting as Siegfried or St. George.

-Unbidden, a hidden image bobbed to the surface: Samantha standing on tiptoe to kiss her Dream Guy on the lips.
+But a hidden image bobbed up unbidden: Samantha in high heels, standing on tiptoe to kiss her Dream Guy on the lips.
 It’s soooo romantic!
 I can see it happening!
 Not at any school dance, though—more like a fancy-dress ball—out on a terrace, under the moonlight—

-Breathe in through the nose (one, two, three, four, five); hold it for the same count; breathe out through the mouth (five, four, three, two, one).
-As a jeering derisive voice from the middle distance of the inner ear sangsung:
+Breathe in again through the nose (one, two, three, four, five); hold it for the same count; breathe out through the mouth (five, four, three, two, one).
+As a jeering derisive voice sangsung from the middle distance of the inner ear:

 I am so damned.
 I am so damned.
 I am so damned—